 The Three Pannell Brothers - 'The Day Sussex Died'

-The story of the 5 Souls brothers, who were all killed during the First World War, is very well-known and, earlier this year, we published the similar story of the 5 Baldock-Apps brothers from Hurst Green.
-In looking through The WFA's pension records as part of Project Alias and Project Hometown , we have come across the remarkable case of three brothers who were all killed in the same battle on the same day.
+The story of the five Souls brothers, who were all killed during the First World War, is very well-known and, earlier this year, we published the similar story of the five Baldock-Apps brothers from Hurst Green.
+In looking through The Western Front Association pension records as part of Project Alias and Project Hometown , we have come across the noteworthy case of three brothers who were all killed in the same battle on the same day.
 We believe that this is probably a unique occurrence and have therefore produced the following account of this tragic story.

 Charles Pannell, an agricultural labourer, married Sarah Mitchell in 1876.
 They lived in Lodsworth, a small village in West Sussex.
-They had four sons: Charles John, born in 1877; George born in 1880; William, born in 1883; and Alfred, born in 1887.
+They had four sons: Charles, born in 1877; George born in 1880; William, born in 1883; and Alfred, born in 1887.

 Charles, the eldest son, an agricultural labourer like his father, married Kate Ann Tulley in 1898 at Steyning and they raised a family of three daughters.
 In 1901 they were living at Lyne, Surrey, with their first daughter Ethel, aged one.
 Ten years later they had moved to Upton Cottages, Sompting, where Charles was working as a waggoner on a farm.
 Living with them was Kate’s widowed father and her young brother, both of whom were farm workers.
 Later Charles and his family moved to 47, London Street, Worthing.

 In 1907, youngest son Alfred married Lucy Packer and they made their home at 'Buntingford', Cottenham Road.
 They had two sons and a daughter.
-Later they moved to 61, Clifton Road.
+Later they moved to 61, Clifton Road, Worthing (the west side of the street demolished in the 1960s).

 In 1915, Alfred enlisted at Worthing with the Royal Sussex Regiment, 13th Battalion.
 His three brothers, Charles, George and William, also signed on with the Royal Sussex (William being in the 12th Battalion).